A USGS & CES Sponsored Meeting

 Improving confidence in precipitation projections for Everglades restoration.

 The uncertainty of climate projections is a significant barrier to the implementation of restoration and adaptive management programs.
-Our objective is to improve the utility of precipitation projections for South Florida water management and Everglades restoration efforts, particularly related to the time scales and time periods of interest, spatial scales of interest, parameters of interest, and characterization of uncertainty for 3 focal areas or domains.
+Our objective was to improve the utility of precipitation projections for South Florida water management and Everglades restoration efforts, particularly related to the time scales and time periods of interest, spatial scales of interest, parameters of interest, and characterization of uncertainty for 3 focal areas or domains.

-We have two goals for this meeting:
+We had two goals for this meeting: